HydraMeshnet/developer-portal/morpheus.md

-# Morpheus
+# DAC - Decentralized Access Control Framework

+DAC, or project Morpheus is a Hydra plugin, running as a layer-2 application.
-This page gives you a detailed overview of Morpheus's architecture, API and SDK.
+This page gives you a detailed overview of DAC's architecture, API and SDK.

 ## Table of Contents